Installing CuPy

 CuPy

 GPU computing has become a big part of the data science landscape, as array operations with NVIDIA GPUs can provide considerable speedups over CPU computing.
-Although GPU computing on Summit is often utilized in codes that are written in Fortran and C, GPU-related Python packages are quickly becoming popular in the data science community.
+Although GPU computing in HPC is often utilized in codes that are written in Fortran and C, GPU-related Python packages are quickly becoming popular in the data science community.
 One of these packages is CuPy, a NumPy/SciPy-compatible array library accelerated with NVIDIA CUDA.

 CuPy is a library that implements NumPy arrays on NVIDIA GPUs by utilizing CUDA Toolkit libraries like cuBLAS, cuRAND, cuSOLVER, cuSPARSE, cuFFT, cuDNN and NCCL.
 Although optimized NumPy is a significant step up from Python in terms of speed, performance is still limited by the CPU (especially at larger data sizes) – this is where CuPy comes in.
 Because CuPy’s interface is nearly a mirror of NumPy, it acts as a replacement to run existing NumPy/SciPy code on NVIDIA CUDA platforms, which helps speed up calculations further.
 CuPy supports most of the array operations that NumPy provides, including array indexing, math, and transformations.
 Most operations provide an immediate speed-up out of the box, and some operations are sped up by over a factor of 100 (see CuPy benchmark timings below, from the Single-GPU CuPy Speedups article).